PICKS OF THE MONTH

 THIS Icelandic mystery drama series, created and directed by Baltasar Kormákur and Sigurjón Kjartansson through the script written by Kormákur, Kjartansson, Davíð Már Stefánsson and Lilja Sigurðardóttir, is another parable touching on various morals after an appropriation of the changeling idea in folklore.

 Now, of course, the changeling idea is often understood in our time as referring to something sinister.
 One belief is one on the changeling as an elderly fairy who would want to live in comfort under human parents.

-Meanwhile, reasons for the existence of this myth have been given.
+Meanwhile, reasons for the existence of this myth have been given through time.
 One is of it as an alibi by parents who would want to get rid of children they can't raise (a kind of mythmaking for infanticide, therefore).
 Another is for religiously rationalizing a wife's strangeness that needs to be "exorcised" so that the true wife can be made to "return".

 In Katla, however, the changeling concept, however it's made to appear as alien-driven (panspermia), is appropriated by the series for the purpose of liberating ruined lives (never mind that an old couple has to be sacrificed in the process of mending a younger couple's tragically hopeless status).

 Change the Ref's project The Lost Class

 (Launch date: 23 June 2021)